-Security [check all applicable boxes]
+Security [check all applicable box es]

-☐ Common stock
+Common stock

-Restricted stock
+Preferred stock Restricted stock

 Stock option

+Stock option

-Number er of Shares
+Number of Shares

-Proposed ed Date of Transaction
+Proposed Date of Transaction

 Type of T Transaction

-□ Stock option exercise - Exercise Price \$/share

 Exercise Price paid as follows:

-□ Broker's cashless exchange
+Broker's cashless exch ange

-ash
+□ cash

-□ pledge
+pledge

 other

-Withholding tax paid as follows:
+Withholding tax paid as follows :

-□ Broker's cashless exchange
+□ Broker's cashless exch ange

-cash
+□ cash

 other

-D 1

-0.1

-Utilet
+Purchase

+Sale

+Gift

+Other

-Broker C Contact Information
+Broker Co ontact Information

+Dioxei O ontact information

 Company Name

 Contact Name

-Telephone
+elephone

 Email Address

-Account Number
+Ac ccount Number

-Social Se Security or other Tax Identification Number
+Social Sec curity or other Tax Identification on Number

+Ciirrant S Status at Steel Connect (chack a l applicable boyes)

-Current : Status at Steel Connect (check all applicable boxes)
+Current Status at Steel Connect (check all applicable boxes) Executive Officer

-- ' 0.07

-D 136 1

-■ Doute member
+Board Member

+Douth Michiber

-Filing Information (check all applicable boxes and complete blanks) Date of filing of last Form 3 or 4 I am not currently in possession of any material non-public information relating to Stee Connect and its subsidiaries.
+Filing Information (check all applicable boxes and complete blanks) Date of filing of last Form 3 or 4 Is a Form 144 necessary to effect the trade for which you seek pre-clearance here, and have you confirmed with your broker that it will be filed with the SEC (a Form 144 is required if the amount of securities to be sold in reliance upon this rule during any period of three months exceeds 5,000 shares or other units or has an aggregate sale price in excess of \$50,000)?
+Date of filing of last Form 144 I am not currently in possession of any material non-public information relating to Steel Connect and its subsidiaries.
 I hereby certify that the statements made on this form are true and correct.
-I understand that clearance may be rescinded prior to effectuating the above transaction is material non-public information regarding Steel Connect arises and, in the reasonable judgmen of Steel Connect, the completion of my trade would be inadvisable.
-I also understand that the ultimate responsibility for compliance with the insider trading provisions of the federal securitie laws rests with me and that clearance of any proposed transaction should not be construed as a guarantee that I will not later be found to have been in possession of material non-public information.
-I also hereby certify that: if the trade being pre-cleared requires a Form 144, I will make reasonable best efforts to file or cause my broker to file timely a Form 144 as required by Rule 144 under the Securities Act of 1933, as amended; if I have a Rule 10b5-1 plan in effect, I will act in good faith with respect to such plan and the transaction(s) contemplated by this request do not and are not intended to alter manipulate, hedge and/or reduce or eliminate the economic consequence of any transactions contemplated by the Rule 10b5-1 plan; and if I am an executive officer or director, I will not coordinate any of my sales with, o hedge any of them against, Company stock repurchases.
-Signature Date Print Name Telephone Number and Email Address Where You May Be Reached Request Approved (transaction must be completed within two business days after approval and must not be completed during a closed window or blackout period (as defined in Stee Connect, Inc.'s Insider Trading Policy).
+I understand that clearance may be rescinded prior to effectuating the above transaction if material non-public information regarding Steel Connect arises and, in the reasonable judgment of Steel Connect, the completion of my trade would be inadvisable.
+I also understand that the ultimate responsibility for compliance with the insider trading provisions of the federal securities laws rests with me and that clearance of any proposed transaction should not be construed as a guarantee that I will not later be found to have been in possession of material non-public information.
+I also hereby certify that: if the trade being pre-cleared requires a Form 144, I will make reasonable best efforts to file or cause my broker to file timely a Form 144 as required by Rule 144 under the Securities Act of 1933, as amended; if I have a Rule 10b5-1 plan in effect, I will act in good faith with respect to such plan, and the transaction(s) contemplated by this request do not and are not intended to alter, manipulate, hedge and/or reduce or eliminate the economic consequence of any transactions contemplated by the Rule 10b5-1 plan; and if I am an executive officer or director, I will not coordinate any of my sales with, or hedge any of them against, Company stock repurchases.
+Signature Date Print Name Telephone Number and Email Address Where You May Be Reached Request Approved (transaction must be completed within two business days after approval, and must not be completed during a closed window or blackout period (as defined in Steel Connect, Inc.'s Insider Trading Policy).
 Request Denied Request Approved with the following modification

-Signature

-Date ]
+Signature Date